Pablo-Merino/Rbedis/Readme.md

 This is a basic Redis server built in Ruby (with Eventmachine).
 It supports basic key and server commands ([Redis Commands](http://redis.io/commands#generic)).

-It doesn't support hashes, lists, sets, sorted sets, pub sub, transactions, scripting and multiple databases.
+It doesn't support hashes, lists, sets, sorted sets, pub sub, transactions and scripting.

 The database is named `database.rbedis`, and it's created the first time you run it.
 The config file is `config.rb`.